michaelvl/oidc-oauth2-idp/README.md

     backend.
 Backend is configured with `STATIC_ASSETS_BASE_URL`
   - `/login` - this is forwarded to the application backend and is intended for serving a welcome/login page.
-When user requests login, the application backend should redirect to `/auth/login`
+When user requests login, the application backend should redirect to the BFFs `/auth/login` path.
   - `GET /auth/login`, `GET /auth/callback` - OIDC/Oauth2 initiation and
     callback
+  - `/healthz` health endpoint for the BFF.
-  - `GET /auth/me` (returns `401` when not logged in) and returns OIDC claims when logged in.
+- Authenticated BFF paths (returns `401` when not logged in):
+  - `GET /auth/me`returns OIDC claims.
 When a `picture` claim exists, its value is rewritten to the BFF-local avatar endpoint (`/auth/avatar`) so the SPA does not need to load IdP-origin image URLs directly.
-  - `GET /auth/avatar` (returns `401` when not logged in, `404` when no picture
-    claim is present) and proxies the user's avatar from the upstream IdP using the current session access token.
+  - `GET /auth/avatar` proxies the user's avatar from the upstream IdP using the current session access token or `404` if no picture claim exists.
-  - `/healthz` health endpoint for the BFF.
 - Protected SPA navigation: all other non-API routes (including `/`) require a valid BFF session; unauthenticated requests are redirected to `GET /login`.
 - API proxy paths: `/api` and `/api/*` are reverse-proxied to `API_BASE_URL`